Skip to Content

 embroidering the pockets

-Step 4: Once the embroidery has finished, remove the embroidery hoop.
-Then using a rotary cutter and mat cut a leather strap for the pocket.
-The leather strap should be about 1cm wide and 15cm long.
+Step 4: Once the embroidery is finished, remove the embroidery hoop.
+Then, using a rotary cutter and mat, cut a leather strap for the pocket.
+The strap should be about 1cm wide and 15cm long.

 Cutting leather strip